MicrosoftDocs/azure-devops-docs/docs/pipelines/archive/apps/aspnet/aspnet-to-windows-vm.md

 This quickstart shows how to set up CI and CD to deploy an ASP.NET app to a Windows virtual machine in Azure.
-You create the virtual machine using Azure Powershell, and then you set up CI/CD in Azure Pipelines.
+You create the virtual machine using Azure Powershell, and then you set up CI/CD intitle: Build and Deploy a ASP.NET app.
 In the CI pipeline, you build the app using MSBuild and run tests using VSTest.

 ![Screenshot showing ASP.NET web app](_img/aspnet-from-vsts-to-windows-vm/cicd-get-started-aspnet-sample.png)